-Over the years, U.S. Presidents from William Howard Taft (in office from 1909-1913) to Barack Obama (2009-present) have chased a little white ball around the world's best golf courses.
+Over the years, U.S. Presidents from William Howard Taft (in office from 1909-1913) to Donald Trump (2016-present) have chased a little white ball around the world's best golf courses .
 Taft was the first President to truly enjoy the game.
 Only three Presidents since -- Herbert Hoover, Harry Truman and Jimmy Carter -- reportedly didn't tee it up while in the Oval Office.

-Bill Clinton (1993-2001) seems to have played more top 100-caliber courses than any U.S. President.
-Based on accounts from industry sources, he's the only President to have teed it up at both PGA Tour stops in south Florida -- the Champions Course at the PGA National Resort & Spa in Palm Beach Gardens and the Blue Monster at Trump National Doral Miami.
+Bill Clinton (1993-2001) and Trump seem to have played more top 100-caliber courses than any other U.S. President.
+Based on accounts from industry sources, Clinton is the only President to have teed it up at both PGA Tour stops in south Florida -- the Champions Course at the PGA National Resort & Spa in Palm Beach Gardens and the Blue Monster at Trump National Doral Miami , which lost its Tour event in 2016.
 He's also played the Pinnacle Course at the Troon North Golf Club in Scottsdale, Ariz.; Cascata near Las Vegas; the South Course at Mauna Lani Resort on Hawaii island and the Ritz-Carlton Golf Club, Grand Cayman.
 Both he and George W. Bush (2001-2009) have played at Reynolds Plantation in Georgia.

 Considering all these great places, it begs the question: Do Presidents chase bucket-list courses?
 Absolutely, according to Don Van Natta Jr., an investigative reporter for ESPN who published his first book "First Off the Tee: Presidential Hackers, Duffers and Cheaters from Taft to Bush" in 2003.